 In this research, an adaptive array radar employing the JDL-GLR test is directly compared to a canceller based radar.
 Both the theoretical optimum and classical approaches to adaptive space-time processing are included for completeness.
 This analysis is performed for target detection in a nonhomogeneous clutter and jamming interference environment, where conventional adaptive array processing is not feasible.
 The JDL-GLR based approach to radar signal processing is shown to offer superior performance over the canceller based approach under a wide variety of conditions, even in a nonhomogeneous interference environment.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Wicks, Michael Charles, "A comparative study of space-time processing airborne radar" (1995).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 159.
+159.